 How can I contribute?

-In general, there is many different ways you could help us:
+In general, there are many ways you can help us:

 - Confused about something in any of the docs?
 Open an issue.

 - Found something not up-to-date?
 Open an issue or create a PR.

 - Typos and other small text enhancements?
 Create a PR.